 - In this tab enter your phone number in the 2-factor authentication section;

 - You will receive an SMS containing a link to install Authy on your phone;

 - Once installed the app, you can enter the token into the field under Security tab and click Finish.

 Any user can review active sessions in their own Profile under Security > Active sessions, which shows detailed information of the current sessions across different devices. it is possible to terminate a specific session listed, by clicking Log out of session.
 Doing this, will log out the user authenticated through that specific session.

 In your profile under Security > Your account activity history, you can monitor different account events such as survey/schedule updates, integration changes, dashboard access.
 The events are tracked by time, browser/OS, location and IP address and allows you to track many of the important updates happening in your account.

 In addition to the default authentication method provided by Peakon, it is also possible to configure Single Sign-on, which authenticates users from your own external database and can replace any other login option.
 This allows users to login with the same credentials across multiple application and services.
 For users, this means that they will be prompted to authenticate against an external directory first, and then they can gain access to Peakon through the directory's listed apps.
 You can read more on how to configure single sign-on in Single sign-on overview.

 Revoke shared dashboard in case of breach

 Dashboards can be easily shared to employees through a generated link.
-It is a good practice to revoke access to these dashboards, if you believe they have been shared outside of your organisation.
+It is a good practice to revoke access to these dashboards if you believe they have been shared outside of your organization.
 Administrators can revoke them by going to Administration > Data settings > Sharing tab and click Revoke all or Revoke next a specific dashboard.